-16. "Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with effluent limitations because of factors beyond the reasonable control of the discharger.
-An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper action.
+"Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with effluent limitations in the order and permit because of factors beyond the reasonable control of the discharger.
+It does not include noncompliance caused by operational error, improperly designed treatment facilities, inadequate treatment facilities; lack of preventive maintenance, careless or improper operation, or those problems the discharger should have foreseen.